Preemies

 Is the Fertility Crisis a Myth?

 According to a new study, the percentage of adults of childbearing age getting fertility treatments hasn’t changed since 2002.
 “Infertility rates have come down a little bit,” says Dr. Anjani Chandra, researcher at the NCHS, part of the Centers for Disease Control and Prevention.
-“That […]
+“That surprises people because they think it is going up.
+In […]

 Babies Conceived in May Have Higher Risk of Premature Birth